BytingBitz/pyscrapify/readme.md

 Constants:
 * organisation: The desired organisation name to appear in the CSV file
-* output_name: Desired output CSV filename (excluding the .csv part)
+* output_name: Desired output CSV filename.
 ## Single Indeed.com organisation review scrape:

 * indeed_url: The correct url for the organisation reviews of a organisation on Indeed.com